Neural-Network-Research-Paper/Image-Segregator-App/README.md

-# 🦑 The X-Ray Categorization Challenge: A Game of Precision
+# 🦑 The X-Ray Categorization Challenge: A Game of Precision (Windows Edition)

 ## Welcome, Player.
 Your Mission, Should You Choose to Accept It.